Gabri40/risiko/readme.md

 Very basic terminal implementation of the game Risiko.

-Run main.py to play.
-It's best to have map open on the side.

 Missing:

+- Full Autocomplete for Territories DONE
+- Form to stop Attack after each roll DONE
 - Distinct Objectives
 - Cards
-- Reinforcement on multiple territories
+- Reinforcement on multiple territories DONE
-- ... and probably more
+- Territories not at random at the start (maybe, too long to test)